vidoseaver/dox-blog/README.md

 Incorporate this relevancy score in the sort order of the search results.
 Search against article body and title.
 An article that contains the same word twice would have a relevancy score that is higher than an article which only contains the searched word once.
+Title of the article should weigh relevancy more heavily.

-Consider if your solution performant.
+Bonus points for performance considerations, caching and pre-calculating tokens.
 ```